ThisTeam404/Mobile-App/README.md

 This respository is for the iphone app that will generate key pins for the door locks.
 Each time the locksmith works on a lock he'll generate the key pins on the iphone and save it on our database.
 He can retrieve the key pins in the future by looking it up from the database using the website interface.
-There is another respository (https://github.com/ThisTeam404/WebPart) that holds the website codes.

 # Installation Guide